6 Things You Didn’t Know About Retro TV Dinners

 Swanson turned surplus turkey into success

 In 1953, Betty Cronin, a C.A.
 Swanson & Sons bacteriologist, figured out how meat, potatoes, and vegetables could be heated at one temperature for the same amount of time.
 An oft-repeated story says Swanson turned excess Thanksgiving turkey into success by filling an aluminum tray with turkey supper fixings.
 The company marketed its frozen meals to busy women in the workforce.
 “I’m late—but dinner won’t be,” touted one 1950s ad.
-Make sure you know these extraordinary uses for everyday foods.

 Genius marketing sold millions of TV Dinners